 Bir Mula Heritage Museum

-Bir Mula Heritage Museum is the most recommended museum in Cospicua.
+If you love history, visit the Bir Mula Heritage Museum.
 On the outside, it looks like your typical Bormla house.
-But, it contains a wealth of prehistoric history and mystery.
+But it contains a wealth of prehistoric history and mystery.
 There’s a lot to its history, from Punic cults to secret meetings held during the Knights of St John era.
-Bir Mula Heritage is open from 10 am to noon Saturday and Sunday.
+Bir Mula Heritage is open from 10 am to noon on Saturday and Sunday.

 Visit duration: 1-1.5 hours.